dancehubio/website/README.md

 ## Disclaimer
 I am not a professional latin dancer; I however love social dancing and enjoying the music.
-I call an advanced beginner.
+I am an advanced beginner.

 # How to use this guide
 Each move is dissected into different exercises/variantions you can do by yourself and with your partner.